-- A Screw Chart was added. - Access tool modification.
-Refer to Opening the Computer in this chapter. - Troubleshooting symptom added: No audio from internal speakers (may hear faint puttputt or motorboating noise).

-Troubleshooting symptom added: No Video, No Boot Chime, White LED ON (Symptom 1)
+- A Screw Chart was added. - Access tool modification instructions have been added to General Information. - Troubleshooting symptom added: No audio from internal speakers (may hear faint puttputt or motor-boating noise). - Troubleshooting symptom added: No Video, No Boot Chime, White LED ON (Symptom 1)

-February 2006: Memory
+February 2006